acostajake/deno-proj/README.md

 Starter project/playground to get familiar with Deno

-To test in it's current state:
+To test in its current state:

 1. Clone repo
 2. Check if Deno is installed locally with `deno --version`